 How are these tests done?

 The test is done with a blood sample.
 A needle is used to draw blood from a vein in

 Having a blood test with a needle has some risks.
 These include bleeding, infection,

 bruising, and feeling lightheaded.
 When the needle pricks your arm or hand, you may

 feel a slight sting or pain.
 Afterward, the site may be sore.

 Many medicines can affect the results of these blood tests.
 Some common medicines

-estrogen, and testosterone.
-Women who are having their menstrual period may have decreased
+Alcohol can also affect the results.
+Women who are having their menstrual period may

 How do I get ready for these tests?

 You may be asked to have these blood tests in the morning after fasting overnight.